flutter/flutter/dev/benchmarks/microbenchmarks/README.md

 # microbenchmarks

-To run these benchmarks on a device:
+To run these benchmarks on a device, first run `flutter logs' in one window to see the device logs, then, in a different window, run any of
+these:

 ```
 flutter run --release lib/gestures/velocity_tracker_data.dart